ioannis-doitsinis/My_Projects/03.LLM_Project/ReadMe.md

 where necessary Provide technical support via email Confirm work is completed successfully Qualifications Required Skills You will be working at a startup environment Experience building software applications from scratch Strong understanding

+:memo: **Note:** The trained network response is more targeted to the prompt as it directly outlines tasks that a Data Scientist might perform.
+The response highlights specific tools and technologies (e.g., Python, Django, Flask, Salesforce Analytics) and is more structured.